treeswift/libmoregw/README.md

 (Why RT?
 Check https://github.com/armdevvel — the front page of Project Rakko dedicated to returning Windows RT devices to useful life.)

+Our goal is to provide "organic" *nix-on-Windows coding experience, defined as follows: concepts of the *nix world that have a semantic and/or syntactic equivalents on
+Windows (as per UCRT/MSVCRT or MinGW[64] CRT) *should stay equivalent*.
+Certain solutions, for example, introduce their own file descriptor (`fd`) table distinct from the
+"real" table in the CRT, and have to substitute all public APIs accepting `fd`s with macros.
+This is a "walled garden" approach — or, more appropriately called, a "finger in the dam" approach; it's unsustainable.
+If you roll out an API implementation that issues or accepts a file descriptor, it should be interoperable with the rest of the standard API working with file descriptors.
+This is what we guarantee: no global redefinition of syntax or semantic.

+The modern Windows OS is getting surprisingly close to its *nix roots, with entire *nix-only concepts (such as named sockets) becoming first-class on Windows.
+It's a trend we welcome; but it's also a trend we find joy in keeping a little bit ahead of.

 ## Composition

 LibMoreGW is a metaproject.
 It contains no buildable code by itself; instead it provides a list of libraries (consumable via `pkg-config`) comprising the eventual product.